pdjr-signalk/signalk-notification-injector/README.md

 http://192.168.1.1:3000/signalk/v1/api/vessels/self/notifications/
 ```

-Each line of text presented to the FIFO will be parsed into a notification
+Each line of text received by the plugin will be parsed into a notification
 as long as it conforms to some simple formatting rules and will otherwise be
 silently ignored.
 It is convenient to think of each text line as a message,
 and the rules of message formatting are described below.

 ## Message format

-Messages written to the FIFO must conform to the following pattern (those that
+Messages sent to the plugin must conform to the following pattern (those that
 do not will be silently ignored):

 _password_:_key_ {{__on__|_duration_}[:_description_][:_state_][:_methods_]|__off__}